 Towards the end of this part of the article we shall give brief indications of the connections kuṭṭaka has with cryptography and the descent principle.

-It may be noted that if d is the GCD of a and b, then the kuṭṭaka shows how to express d as a linear combination d=xa-yb.
+It may be noted that if katex is not defined is the GCD of katex is not defined and katex is not defined, then the kuṭṭaka shows how to express katex is not defined as a linear combination katex is not defined.

 Linear indeterminate equations in modern Europe